 Since joining the sports team at WAVY and WVBT, Chris has earned numerous awards including an Emmy for his work on Old Dominion’s return to football in 2009.
 Chris has been named “Hampton Roads Outstanding Sports Broadcaster” by the Chesapeake Athletic Club twice and in 1999 was named Hampton Roads’ top sportscaster by the readers of The Virginian-Pilot newspaper.

 Chris enjoys speaking engagements and recently was named the Coastal Virginia Wine Fest Grape Stomp Champion in 2014.

 A photographer first, Chris still shoots, edits and produces the majority of his stories.

 Despite putting most of his effort into covering sports in Hampton Roads, Chris is quick to jump in and help the news department during big news events.
 Whether it be tornado coverage or hurricanes, Chris has been on the scene of some of our communities biggest news stories.
 In 2009 Chris went to Nicaragua to report on a local men’s group called HOLA and their efforts to help the orphans of Managua.

 Chris is a Hampton Roads native.
-Born and raised in Virginia Beach, he is a graduate of Princess Anne High School.
+Born in Norfolk and raised in Virginia Beach, he is a graduate of Princess Anne High School.
 He was named a high school football and baseball All-American during his days at Princess Anne.
 Chris received his Bachelor’s Degree from Virginia Tech where he also played both football and baseball.